Gopalrao Bajirao Khedkar

-Gopalrao Bajirao Deshmukh alias Abasaheb Khedkar (14 January 1901 - 25 May 1969), also known as Abasaheb Khedkar was a social activist and a farmers' leader in India.
+Gopalrao Bajirao Deshmukh (14 January 1901 - 25 May 1969), also known as Abasaheb Khedkar, was a social activist and a farmers' leader in India.
 He was the Minister of Rural Development in the first cabinet ministry of Maharashtra and the first President of Maharashtra Pradesh Congress Committee.

 Biography

 He was born at Khed in Amravati district of Vidarbha, Maharashtra on 14 January 1901.

-In 1917, after his matriculation Abasaheb studied Homeopathy from Kolkata.
+In 1917, after his matriculation, Abasaheb studied Homeopathy in Kolkata.
 In 1920, when he was studying at Amravati Victoria Technical School he came across Mahatma Gandhi non co-operation movement.

 He established Shivaji Boarding in 1923 which later became Shivaji Education Society.

 Political career

 Abasaheb Khedkar was a protagonist of Samyukta Maharashtra and opposed to formation of separate Vidarbha.
 He wanted all Marathi speaking areas of India to be united under one state of Maharashtra, in the larger interest of Marathi people.

 He was one of the signatories of the informal agreement reached in 1953 by Marathi speaking politicians from different regions of Marathi speaking areas on the composition, and organization of the future Maharashtra state.
 The agreement is popularly known as the Nagpur Pact.
 He was the first president of Maharashtra Pradesh Congress Committee.
 He refused to take the position of Chief Minister of Maharashtra and preferred to take up the Rural Development portfolio.
 He was instrumental in implementing Panchayat raj in Maharashtra in the form of Zilla parishads (Equivalent to County or District Councils) in 1962.